AWS-Security-Portfolio/vpc/README.md

 ## Overview

 This project demonstrates the process of designing and deploying a secure Virtual Private Cloud (VPC) in AWS using Terraform.
 The lab focuses on network segmentation, least-privilege access, and secure connectivity through public/private subnets, a NAT gateway, and a bastion host.

 ---

+## Real-World Risk

+In real-world AWS environments, placing all cloud resources in a flat, public network dramatically increases the risk of unauthorized access, data breaches and lateral movement by attackers.
+Without proper network segmentation, a compromised instance with a public IP could be used as a pivot point to attack other assets, escalate privileges or exfiltrate sensitive data.
+Misconfigured security groups, open SSH ports and a lack of egress controls further expose your environment to brute-force attacks, malware and unmonitored outbound connections.
+Effective VPC design and segmentation, using bastion hosts and NAT gateways, are critical controls to contain and limit potential threats, enforcing the principle of least privilege at the network level.

+---

+## What I Built

+- A custom AWS VPC with both public and private subnets, enabling strict network segmentation.
+- Internet Gateway and NAT Gateway setup for safe outbound access while keeping private instances non-public.
+- Bastion host deployed in the public subnet, secured for SSH access from a trusted IP.
+- Application EC2 instance launched in the private subnet with no public IP, accessible only via the bastion.
+- Security groups enforcing least-privilege rules for all access points.
+- Automated all infrastructure deployment and teardown using Terraform.
+- Documentation and screenshots validating each security control and design decision.

+---